brycetolman54/piccoloLab/README.md

 - We want to create an algorithm that is as generalizable as possible.
 - The data used for this process can be found on OSF at this [link](https://osf.io/eky3p/)
     - This data was collected and cleaned by Ifeanyichukwu Nwosu, a former PhD student of Dr. Piccolo
+- I have attempted to keep track of all of the computation that I have done in the form of R Scripts.
+Each of these scripts should be run from within the root directory of the project, not from within the "scripts/" folder.
+    - At the top of many of the scripts is a `setwd()` function that sets the working directory to my specific root directory on my computer.
+This line should be changed to reflect the location of your root directory in order to work properly.
+- To get a better idea of what the eventual model I want to build looks like, see my [Model Plan](./updates/15_Model_Plan.md)

 <!--}-->